Unveiling quantum complementarity tradeoffs in relativistic scenarios: Introduction

+It is worth highlighting that, upon introducing a new quantum system that can, in principle, be measured even after the interferometer is encircled (like the superposed BS), problems related to the measurement problem can be evoked.
+However, solutions (and even formulations) of the measurement problem often rely on a chosen interpretation of the theory.
+Since these choices are indistinguishable at the operational level, our analysis focuses on how gravity influences the tradeoff between operationally significant quantities.

-In what follows, we study the CCR for the QDCE and QCRE in a non-relativistic scenario.
-This serves as a basis for comparison with our next results, which deal with these interferometers embedded in a general spacetime.
-Once this is done, we make our discussion more concrete with an investigation of the Newtonian limit of our results.
-Meanwhile, in Appendixes \ref{app:lrf}, \ref{app:wr}, \ref{app:alwp}, and \ref{app:dnl}, we briefly present the relevant background to this work and technical derivations.
-Also, in Appendix \ref{app:sc}, we introduce a conceptual discussion that shows a potential issue brought by Wigner rotations to operational approaches for time as an internal degree of freedom in quantum theory.
-Finally, in Appendix \ref{app:dca}, we examine how relativist effects may alter the discussions about delayed choices in the configurations of interest in this work.
+We study the CCR for the QDCE and QCRE in a nonrelativistic scenario in Sec. \ref{sec:preliminaries}.
+This serves as a basis for comparison with our first results in Sec.~\ref{sec:grtreat}, which deal with these interferometers embedded in a general spacetime.
+Next, we make our analysis more concrete with an investigation of the Newtonian limit of our results in Sec.~\ref{sec:new-lim}.
+To conclude, we present our final discussion and outlook in Sec.~\ref{sec:discussion}.
+In the Appendices, we briefly present the relevant technical background to this work, mathematical derivations, and other conceptual discussions.